kadimetla/doc-adk-training/training/README.md

 ## Getting Started

 To get started with the course, begin with Module 1 and proceed through the modules in order.
 Each lab builds upon the concepts and code from the previous one.

+---

+## Licensing

+The documentation and textual content of this training course are licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.

+Software components, such as the code in the `sample-agents` directory, are licensed under the **Apache License, Version 2.0**.
+Please see the `LICENSE` file within those directories for full details.

+## Acknowledgements

+This training course was inspired by the structure and content of the original ADK Training Hub created by Raphael Mansuy.
+While all content has been originally rewritten and adapted, we gratefully acknowledge his foundational work.